rahuldave/stories/content/makingthecovidviz.md

 +++

-1. Two weeks back, in the thread <https://twitter.com/rahuldave/status/1425200284301725708>, I talked about the visualization in this image (from the financial times (@FT) <https://www.ft.com/content/0f11b219-0f1b-420e-8188-6651d1e749ff?hcb=1>).
+1. Two weeks back, in the thread <https://twitter.com/rahuldave/status/1425200284301725708>, I talked about the visualization in this image from the financial times (@FT) <https://www.ft.com/content/0f11b219-0f1b-420e-8188-6651d1e749ff?hcb=1> .
 Here I tackle the production of such an image in @matplotlib .

 ![](/makingthecovidviz/1.png)